Prevention Programs For Students

 Get Explicit 101

-As part of our Get Explicit program (new fall 2015), Get Explicit 101 is a peer-facilitated training specifically designed for new students living in our residence halls.
+As part of our Get Explicit program, Get Explicit 101 is a peer-facilitated training specifically designed for new students living in our residence halls.
 Get Explicit 101 includes interactive discussions about healthy relationships, boundaries, consent, social norms, and bystander intervention.
-The Division of Student Life will also be offering additional Get Explicit modules for continuing students will debut fall 2016.
+The Division of Student Life will also be offering additional Get Explicit modules for continuing students.

 Ducks Do Something Campaigns